 Mast Climbing Scaffolding is similar to suspended scaffolds, it can extend to various heights.
 Instead of hanging from wires, it can climb up and down on fixed mast structures that are placed on the ground.
 It is preferred by scaffolders who need to support heavy loads.

 In case of a brick or block wall that needs to be built, a mast climbing scaffold is used as it can be adjusted to get to various heights in small increments.
-These scaffolds range in height, some only a couple of floors tall while others climb several stories.
+These scaffolds range in height, some only a few floors tall while others climb several stories.

-As mast climbers don’t require a significant amount of space at the base of the structure, they are ideal for projects with limited ground area.
+As most climbers don’t require a significant amount of space at the base of the structure, they are ideal for projects with limited ground area.